Zoe Anderson Norris: Biography

 Zoe was born in Harrodsburg, Kentucky, where John Augustus Williams and his wife Mary, who ran Daughters College (now the Beaumont Inn), took in the impoverished Anderson family.
 Henry, shortly before his death, moved to Washington, D.C., to preach at a church that James A. Garfield attended.
 Henrietta, as a widow, briefly farmed near Ellsworth, Kansas, with Zoe and other children.
 (Around 1889, Henrietta was deemed a "lunatic" and sent to Eastern State asylum in Lexington, where she died.)
 In 1878, Zoe graduated from Daughters College and married a Missouri native, Spencer William Norris (1856–1904).
 She painted portraits of Harrodsburg residents and family members and taught art at Daughters College.
 By 1887, the couple had settled in Wichita, Kansas, with their two children, Robert Grimes Norris (1879–1948) and Mary Clarence Norris, known as Clarence (1881–1967).
 The family settled on North Market Street.
 Zoe joined cultural groups for women including Hypatia, taught art at Lewis Academy and exhibited paintings on canvas and china at venues including the World's Columbian Exposition in Chicago.
 Spencer ran a store specializing in fruit and ice cream at 104 North Main Street.
 By the late 1890s, Zoe had discovered Spencer's infidelities (the couple divorced in 1898) and started writing fiction and journalism for magazines as well as a gossip column for The Wichita Eagle (under the pseudonym Nancy Yanks).
 She traveled to the Rockies and hiked along Pikes Peak wearing thin slippers.

 Zoe and Clarence then spent more than a year in Europe (Robert Norris became a railroad executive) and settled afterwards in New York with Clarence's infant son Robert M. Morris (1901–1984).
 In 1902, Zoe married an illustrator, J. K. “Jack” Bryans, but she left him upon realizing that he could not support her and did not tolerate her daughter and grandson.
 (Clarence and Robert eventually returned to Harrodsburg, where Clarence married Fletcher Chelf, a seed company owner, and had two more children; her daughter Mary Chelf Jones was voice teacher at Interlochen Center for the Arts and a mentor of the pianist Kevin Cole.)
-Around 1906, Zoe moved to a seventh-floor apartment at 338 East 15th Street, and in 1909, she began issuing The East Side, which was illustrated pro bono by William Oberhardt.
+Around 1906, Zoe moved to a seventh-floor apartment at 338 East 15th Street, and in 1909, she began issuing The East Side, which was illustrated pro bono by William Oberhardt (Zoe also supplied photographs and small sketches for the bimonthly).